serenity-is/docs/serene_tour/localization.md

 # Localization

-Serene allows you to change the active language from the top right language dropdown:
+Serene allows you to change the active language from the language dropdown at the top of the left sidebar:

 ![Language Dropdown](img/language-dropdown.png)

-> This dropdown is located on the left sidebar band in `StartSharp`.

 Try changing the active language to German.